Siemens CEO says give Trump a chance

-US ECM activity is likely to wind down early this week as investors eye the coming long weekend, but there are still three IPOs hoping to price before they head off.
+* Co entered agreement to settle class action litigation filed on behalf of lessors under leases of oil and gas in Arkansas

-MUNICH German industrial group Siemens (SIEGn.DE) sees an opportunity to profit from increased infrastructure investment in the United States following the surprise victory of Donald Trump in the presidential election, its chief executive said on Thursday.
+MUNICH Nov 10 German industrial group Siemens sees an opportunity to profit from increased infrastructure investment in the United States following the surprise victory of Donald Trump in the presidential election, its chief executive said on Thursday.

 "Give him a chance, let's see what we can do together and take the positive out of it," Joe Kaeser said in an interview on Bloomberg TV.